Skip to main content

 Anthony, who also serves as associate director at the Center for Applied Energy Research (CAER), was awarded with 13 other SEC university professors for their “dedication to the classroom experience, the commitment to advance their disciplines and the determination to make a difference through service.”

 "I am very grateful to UK and the SEC for this honor," Anthony said.
-"Given the interdisciplinary nature of modern science, my accomplishments represent the shared intellectual contributions of a global network of
+"Given the interdisciplinary nature of modern science, my accomplishments represent the shared intellectual

 By Jenny Wells-Hosley